top of page

 ● we are required by law to share your data

-● In the case of grants, at least two Trustees will be required to approve each application but the names of the applicant and/or student are redacted.
+● In the case of grants and award applications, at least two Trustees will be required to approve each application but the names of the applicant and/or student are redacted.
 Up to three officers of the Trust know the applicants’ names and will not be involved in the decision making process.

 4. How long we keep your data